 Awards.
-Awards under the 1996 Stock Incentive Plan may be in the form of options (both nonqualified stock options ("NQSOs") and incentive stock options ("ISOs")), contingent stock, restricted stock, and stock appreciation rights ("SARs"), or such other forms as the Plan Committee in its discretion may deem appropriate.
-The maximum number of awards that may be issued to any one person during the life of the 1996 Stock Incentive Plan shall be limited to 10% of the shares reserved for issuance under the 1996 Stock Incentive Plan.
+Awards under the 1996 Stock Incentive Plan may be in the form of ("ISOs")), contingent stock, restricted stock, and stock appreciation rights ("SARs"), or such other forms as the Plan Committee in its discretion may deem te.
+The maximum number of awards that may be issued to any one person appropriate. during the life of the 1996 Stock Incentive Plan shall be limited to 10% of the shares reserved for issuance under the 1996 Stock Incentive Plan.
+The number of shares reserved for issuance under the 1996 Stock incentive Plan.
 The number of shares which may be issued under the 1996 Stock Incentive Plan as well as the terms of any outstanding awards may be equitably adjusted by the Plan Committee in the event of a stock split, stock dividend, recapitalization, merger, consolidation, combination or similar events.
 In general, any shares subject to an option or right which for any reason expires or is terminated unexercised shall again be available under the 1996 Stock Incentive Plan.
-No awards may be granted more than ten years after the effective date of the 1996 Stock Incentive Plan.
+No awards may be granted more than ten years after the effective date of the 1996 Stock Incentive $\operatorname{Plan}$ .